Monjulika Chakma

-Monjulika Chakma (born 26 October 1944) is a Bangladeshi crafts and weaving entrepreneur.
+Manjulika Chakma (born 26 October 1944) is a Bangladeshi crafts and weaving entrepreneur.
 She was awarded Begum Rokeya Padak in 2020 for her contribution to the socio-economic development.

 Background and career

 Chakma was born on 26 October 1944 to Kali Ratan Khisha and Panchalata Khisha.
 She has 3 sisters and 3 brothers.
 She learnt weaving in her childhood from her mother.

 In 1961, Chakma joined Shah Boys High School as a lecturer.
 She purchased two traditional looms in 1965 and started applying new weaving techniques.
 She founded Bain Textile, which has outlets in Rangamati, Cox's Bazar and Dhaka.